Neglected solutions in quadratic gravity: Abstract

 \section{Abstract}

 We report on several previously overlooked families of static spherically symmetric solutions in quadratic gravity.
 Our main result concerns the existence of solutions whose leading exponents depend on the ratio ${\omega=\alpha/(3\beta)}$ of the four-derivative couplings.
 We demonstrate that the space of models with ${\omega >1}$ contains a dense set that admits non-Frobenius solutions ${(s_*, 2 - 3 s_*)_0}$ (in standard Schwarzschild coordinates), with certain rational numbers $s_*(\omega)$.
 These solutions correspond to a singular core at ${\bar{r}=0}$.
 Another related non-Frobenius family, $(s_*, 2 - 3 s_*)_\infty$, exists for a dense set of models with ${1/4 < \omega < 1}$, describing a singular boundary at ${\bar{r}\to\infty}$.
 Both families are uncovered by recasting the metric into special coordinates in which the solutions become Frobenius.
-Additionally, for models with any real ratios ${\omega\neq 1}$ we identify two novel families of non-Frobenius solutions around generic points ${\bar{r}=\bar{r}_0}$, $(3/2, 0)_{\bar{r}_0, 1/4}$ and $(3/2, 0)_{\bar{r}_0, 1/2}$ describing a wormhole throat.
-Finally, we re-derive and summarize all known families of solutions in the standard as well as in modified Schwarzschild coordinates.
+Additionally, for models with real ratios ${\omega\neq 1}$ we identify six novel families of non-Frobenius solutions around points ${\bar{r}=\bar{r}_0} \neq 0$, describing horizons and wormhole throats.
+Finally, we re-derive and summarize all known families of solutions in modified as well as in the standard Schwarzschild coordinates.